 - (a) Deposit with the Treasury.
 Unless otherwise ordered by the Court, the clerk shall deposit registry funds in the Treasury of the United States. - (b) Investment in Income-Earning Account.
 Upon motion or upon consent of the parties, the Court may order the clerk to invest certain registry funds in an income-earning account.
 The order may issue upon a consent request of the parties or upon motion by an interested party, in accordance with the following procedures: - (1) A consent request must demonstrate the assent of all interested and potentially interested parties.
-The agreement must demonstrate that the investment will be in compliance with applicable provisions of the law regulating the investment of public monies, provide for proper disposition of future earnings, and set out with particularity the following information: - (i) the form of deposit; - (ii) the amount to be invested; - (iii) the type of investment to be made by the Clerk of Court; i.e., passbook savings, insured money fund, CD, etc.; - (iv) the name and address of the private institution where the deposit is to be made; - (v) the rate of interest at which the deposit is to be made, if possible;
+The agreement must demonstrate that the investment will be in compliance with applicable provisions of the law regulating the investment of public monies, provide for proper disposition of future earnings, and set out with particularity the following information: - the form of deposit; (i) the amount to be invested; (ii) the type of investment to be made by the Clerk of Court; i.e., (iii) passbook savings, insured money fund, CD, etc.; the name and address of the private institution where the deposit is (iv) to be made: (v) the rate of interest at which the deposit is to be made, if possible; the length of time the money should be invested, whether it should (vi) automatically be reinvested, etc., keeping in mind that some investments include a penalty for early withdrawal; the name and address of the designated beneficiary or beneficiaries; (vii)